ArindamK92/CS6304_Mahout_Demo/README.md

 mvn compile
 mvn -DskipTests

-### Before running mahout on terminal do EVERYTIME (because we are not setting in .bashrc or profile.d:
+### Before running mahout on terminal do EVERYTIME (because we are not setting in .bashrc or profile.d):
 export MAHOUT_LOCAL=TRUE
 export MAHOUT_HEAPSIZE=1000
 export MAHOUT_HOME=/home/akkcm/mahout/trunk